matrix-org/matrix-spec-proposals/proposals/3943-heroes-in-partial-send-join-response.md

-# MSCABCD: Partial joins to nameless rooms should include heroes' memberships.
+# MSC3943: Partial joins to nameless rooms should include heroes' memberships.

 This is an addendum to [MSC3706](https://github.com/matrix-org/matrix-spec-proposals/pull/3706) which ensures that partial-joining a nameless room has a reasonable client UX.